Go to product information

 • Optimize layer adhesion: print with moderate retraction and slow cooling for better layer-to-layer adhesion

-• Prevent warping during annealing: support parts with sand or salt if necessary
+• Prevent warping during annealing: support parts with sand or salt if needed

-• Storage: store the spool in a dry place; PLA-based materials can absorb moisture over time
+• Storage: keep the spool in a dry place; PLA-based materials can absorb moisture over time

-When your project demands more than standard PLA, choose our Canadian-made HTPLA.
-It offers the printing simplicity of PLA while providing the robustness and heat resistance expected of an industrial-grade material—the ideal solution for functional, heat-resistant parts and durable end-use applications.
+When your project calls for more than standard PLA, choose our Canada-made HTPLA.
+It offers the ease of printing of PLA while providing the toughness and heat resistance expected from an industrial-grade material — the ideal solution for functional, heat-resistant parts and durable end-use applications.

 • Diameter: 1.75 mm (± 0.05 mm)